Garvita18/template/README.md

 # Portfolio Template

-this is my First Project at TECHONDATER,Udaipur
+This is my First Project at TECHONDATER,Udaipur.

 This is a personal portfolio template built using HTML, CSS, and JavaScript.

 ## 🔗 Live Site